AlexanderNenninger/sensor-data-analysis/README.md

 # Dependency Inversion Pattern for IMU Data Processing

-A flexible framework for processing IMU sensor data from ZIP archives using the dependency inversion principle.
+A flexible framework for processing data using the dependency inversion and functional programming principles.

 ## Features